astronomer/docs/astro/deploy-github-integration.md

     - **Astro Project Path:** Specify the path to your Astro project, up to and including the Astro project folder.
 For example, `/myorg/myprojects/my-astro-project`

 7. Click **Connect Repository**.
 8. Map specific branches in your repository to Deployments in your Workspace.
-When you map a branch to a Deployment, any commits to that branch trigger a code deploy to Astro.
 For example, you can map a development branch and your production branch to separate Deployments, so that bugs in development don’t affect your production data pipelines.
+When you map a branch to a Deployment, any commits to the Astro project in that branch trigger a code deploy to Astro.

 Any commits to your mapped branches will now trigger a code deploy to the corresponding Deployment.